 • Forced ranking in the workplace aids in data-driven decision-making, allowing business owners and team leaders to make fair and transparent choices about promotions, compensation adjustments, and even terminations.

-• Forced ranking can also increase employee engagement by motivating employees to perform better, knowing that their ranking influences potential career advancement, compensation, and rewards.
-However, it is important to balance competition with collaboration, ensuring that employees stay engaged without feeling undue pressure.
+• Forced ranking can also increase employee engagement by motivating employees to perform better, knowing that their ranking influences potential career advancement, compensation, intangible benefits and other rewards.
+However, it is important to balance competition with collaboration, ensuring employee engagement without feeling undue pressure.

 Types of Forced Ranking